dogmatiq/ferrite/internal/markdownmode/testdata/markdown/bool-required-default.md

 # Environment Variables

-This document describes the environment variables used by `ferrite.test`.
-It is generated automatically by [dogmatiq/ferrite].
+This document describes the environment variables used by `markdownmode.test`.

+The application may consume other undocumented environment variables; this document only shows those variables defined using [dogmatiq/ferrite].

 ## Index